Prozessor/Watora/README.md

 #### MEMER (MEMER_API) -> https://dankmemer.services/
-> Login, go to Dashboard and make a Request.<br>❌ New applications have been closed for the time being.
-We apologize for the inconvenience.
+> Login, go to Dashboard and make a Request.